jeffsani/MaxMindGeoIP2ADC/README.md

           <li>CentOS/Fedora: curl unzip perl-libwww-perl perl-MIME-Lite perl-Net-IP perl-Time-Piece git sshpass more-utils</li>
        </ul>
    <li>The <a href ="https://github.com/citrix/MaxMind-GeoIP-Database-Conversion-Citrix-ADC-Format">Citrix ADC GSLB GeoIP Conversion Tool</a></li>
-   <li>Environment variables set for the user running the script that contain the Citrix ADC user/pass, and the Citrix ADC IP/Port as per below</li>
+   <li>Environment variables set for the user running the script that contain the MaxMind and Citrix ADC details as per below</li>
    <li>cron job to schedule the script to check for IP DB updates</li>
 </ol>